South African Bulk Terminals (SABT) is a major business unit within Bidvest Freight, the freight management arm of the listed Bidvest Group.

 As South Africa’s largest bulk grain handler, SABT plays an integral role within the South African economy allowing both import and export cargoes to flow through the Port of Durban efficiently and effectively.

-South African Bulk Terminals is rated by Empowerdex as a level 2 BBBEE contributor and Bidvest our holding company has a 62% Black ownership as per their latest BBBEE certificate.
+South African Bulk Terminals is rated by Empowerdex as a level 2 BBBEE contributor.

 SABT is aligned with the Bidvest Group sustainability initiatives.
 It places a high value on sound business practices, safety and risk management, good governance, taking account of stakeholder needs, stewardship of natural resources, black economic empowerment and the developing of employees.
 SABT currently has an “AAA” level 2 rating from Empowerdex.